keithalewis/fs/README.md

 The financial world is complicated but has identifiable components that interact under well-defined rules.

-Legal entities trade instruments over time and account for positions and associated cash flows.
+Legal entities trade instruments over time.
+Trades accumulate to positions involving cash flows.
+Positions are marked-to-market to determine profit and loss.

-In addition to marking-to-market and profit and loss there are fees and taxes.
+Some cash flows are a function of the instrument issuer.
+Stocks have dividends, bonds have coupons, futures have margin accounts.
+There are also ancilliary cash flows such as broker fees and taxes.

 Managing risk involves models of what can happen in the future and how dynamic trading can tailor future cash flows.